aimimcc/personal-portfolio-master/README.md

 ## The Aim

-Create a personal portfolio that I can use t showcase my work but also learn some React, Next and Typescript
+Create a personal portfolio that I can use to showcase my work but also learn some React, Next and Typescript at the same time.

 ## Technical Stuff